• What is Copywriting?

 Whether you decide to use a professional photographer or take the photos with a friend, you’ll often get the best results from shots in which you’re looking directly into the camera.

-You’re welcome to test out several types of shots, of course, but you’ll find that shot in which you look directly into the camera catch people’s attention and makes a natural connection—just the way your best samples will, too.
+You’re welcome to test out several types of shots, of course, but you’ll find that shots where you’re looking directly into the camera catch people’s attention and make a natural connection—just the way your best samples will.

 Your turn!
 How did you decide which pictures of yourself to put on your site?
 Let us know in the comments below!